Michelle Duclos

-Michelle Duclos (born 1939 - died 2017), was a resident of Quebec, Canada and a supporter of the Front de Libération du Québec.
+Michelle Duclos (1938 – 18 December 2017) was a Canadian Québécois independence activist.
+A resident of Quebec, she was a supporter of the Front de Libération du Québec.
 While employed as a performer on CFTM-TV in 1965, and a member of the Rassemblement pour l'Indépendance Nationale, she became involved in a plot to bomb the Statue of Liberty in collusion with the Black Liberation Front, a militant Black Power group based in Harlem.